lukenew2/toxic_media/README.md

 Our task is to improve civility on social media platforms (e.g., Twitter) and online comment forums (e.g., Reddit) by training a model that determines how likely a users comment will make another user leave a conversation.
 With our model, we will create a web application that tracks how toxic each social media platform and online comment forum is to bring awareness to this issue and spark initiative to create a toxic free environment for all users.

-This issue can only be solved with the help of everyone by encouraging kindness instead of spreading hate.
+This issue can only be solved with the help of everyone encouraging kindness instead of spreading hate.

 ## Data Description
 The dataset used in this project is from the kaggle competition: [Jigsaw Unintended Bias in Toxicity Classification](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification/data).